 If you want your child to learn guitar scales, make it a matching game.
 Take a piece of colored construction paper.
 Write a note name on each one, then have your child put the proper scales together.
 Anything to keep the fun in the lesson without making it seem like too much work.
 Remember, music for a child should never seem burdensome; it should always be enjoyable.

 Too many parents want their children to learn classical pieces and impressive passages on the guitar.
 Why?
-Guitar isn’t a competition, and it isn’t for showing off.
+The guitar isn’t a competition, and it isn’t for showing off.
 Don’t teach your child to value music as little more than a contest and a bragging right.

 Teach them songs that they enjoy listening to, whether that be The Beatles or modern music.
 As their teacher and parent, you should know exactly which songs are at their skill level.
 Work on those types of songs.